 Sandgate District Neighbourhood Plan

-Brisbane City Council is updating the Sandgate District Neighbourhood Plan focusing on Sandgate, Deagon and Shorncliffe.
+Brisbane City Council is updating the Sandgate District Neighbourhood Plan for Sandgate, Deagon, Shorncliffe and Brighton.

 Council is committed to growing our city while maintaining the character of our suburbs and planning for the future.

 This project is just one way Council is ensuring Brisbane is a city of neighbourhoods, where residents are close to the services they need and the lifestyle and leisure opportunities they want.

 Council has prepared the draft Sandgate District Neighbourhood Plan (draft Neighbourhood Plan) based on community feedback on the draft strategy and further technical reviews of the area.

 Several changes to the approach outlined in the draft strategy are now proposed in the draft Neighbourhood Plan to respond to community feedback.

 The draft Neighbourhood Plan was considered by Council in December 2020.